-- improve access of SMEs to risk capital outside the local region, - further develop and strengthen regional entrepreneurial training and services, incubators and innovation companies and enhance the performance of innovation ecosystems for SMEs - strengthen R&D in the private sector by better collaboration with research/academia and consolidation of the regional innovation centers in the region - enabling innovation in public sector by implementing more innovative and sustainable public procurements
+- stimulate and strengthen the entrepreneurship community and culture by targeting youth and entrepreneurship education and training; - improve access of SMEs to risk capital outside the local region, - further develop and strengthen regional entrepreneurial training and services, incubators and innovation companies and enhance the performance of innovation ecosystems for SMEs; - strengthen R&D in the private sector by better collaboration with research/academia and consolidation of the regional innovation centers in the region; - enabling innovation in public sector by implementing more innovative and sustainable public procurements.

-The Kristiansand region Action plan under the Business development plan (2015-2021) include actions like:
+The Kristiansand region Action plan under the Business development plan (2015-2021) includes actions like:

-- Green technologies: promote Kristiansand region as an advanced city region for development and demonstration of clean tech/ envirotech / green science - Further develop and strengthen startup culture and take more advantage of the business support systems for benefit of startups and SMEs - Organize annual startup days in the city, in the region and at the university - Organize meetups for startups and investors, business angels - Renewable energy sources, actively stimulate production and use
+green technologies: promote Kristiansand region as an advanced city region for development and demonstration of clean tech/ envirotech/green science;

+- further develop and strengthen start-up culture and take more advantage of the business support systems for benefit of startups and SMEs; - organize annual start-up days in the city, in the region and at the university; - organize meetups for start-ups and investors, business angels; - renewable energy sources, actively stimulate production and use.

-2.4 Voices from the territory regarding green start-ups10:
+2.4.
+Voices from the territory regarding green start-ups

-1. Innoventus Sør (IS)
+Innoventus Sør (IS)

 Innoventus Sør is a regional innovation company, SIVA incubator (The Industrial Development Corporation of Norway), FORNY agent and Pre-seed Administrator representing Southern Norway.
-IS focus on innovation, which is a prerequisite for ensuring growth, new creation and renewal in the region.
+IS focuses on innovation, which is a prerequisite for ensuring growth, new creation and renewal in the region.
 The company works actively with entrepreneurs, trade and commerce, public agencies and the academic and research world in order to create sustainable solutions for the future.
-Our business concept is to contribute to the commercialisation of innovative ideas that provide growth and employment.
+Our business concept is to contribute to the commercialization of innovative ideas that provide growth and employment.

-IS does not experience an increase of new startup-cases within the green economy, but there is a growing consciousness in the business community on sustainability.
+IS does not experience an increase of new start-up-cases within the green economy, but there is a growing consciousness in the business community on sustainability.
 IS has had more focus on UN sustainability goals.
-Several of the startups now support one or more of UN SDG goals.
-Several of the businesses regard this as a competitive edge in their efforts to succeed as a business or as a startup. iS is trying to increase their awareness of the importance of more sustainable business models.
+Several of the start-ups now support one or more of UN SDG goals.
+Several of the businesses regard this as a competitive edge in their efforts to succeed as a business or as a start-up.
+IS is trying to increase their awareness of the importance of more sustainable business models.

-Around 30% of the startups in the incubator portfolio support the green elements of the UN goals.
+Around 30% of the start-ups in the incubator portfolio support the green elements of the UN goals.

 Currently there is no urgent need for specific advisors on the green elements or social impact in the incubator.
-The staff of advisors can adjust and include sustainability focus when working with the startups.
-According to IS impact should be an integrated part of the development of each business case.
+The staff of advisors can adjust and include sustainability focus when working with the start-ups.
+According to IS, impact should be an integrated part of the development of each business case.
 The incubator itself must have the right focus and competencies to assist the businesses on the competitive advantage when focusing more on the green perspective.

-There are very few support mechanisms targeted at green startups or impact startups.
+There are very few support mechanisms targeted at green start-ups or impact start-ups.
 The general impression is that the support mechanisms are neutral or aimed at commercial growth in general.
-There are no specific early phase support funding for green startups.
-However, the green technology support fund21 from IN does support projects targeted at reducing energy, renewable energy or making industry manufacturing or businesses more energy effective.
-The green tech fund has a precondition.
-Precondition https://www.innovasjonnorge.no/no/tjenester/innovasjon-og-utvikling/finansiering-for-innovasjon-og-utvikling/tilskudd-til-miljoteknologiprosjekter/ os often more equity from the business itself which is often difficult for a startup.
-These companies have a longer time to market and therefore the need for earlyphase/risk capital is urgent.
+There is no specific early phase support funding for green start-ups.
+However, the green technology support fund13 from IN does support projects targeted at reducing energy, renewable energy or making industry manufacturing or businesses more energy effective.
+The green tech fund has a precondition involving more equity from the business itself which is often difficult for a start-up.
+These companies have a longer time to market and therefore the need for early phase/risk capital is urgent.